MP 2 Image Manipulation II

 These tests are deliberately insufficient.
 We strongly recommend augmenting these tests with your own.

-utility reports differences in your image, there is also a
+If the diff utility reports differences in your image, there is also a

 helpful utility available on the EWS machines which compares two image files